-Figuring out if you are lesbian, gay, bisexual or transgender (LGBTQ+) can be confusing.
+Figuring out if you are lesbian, gay, bisexual or transgender (LGBT+) can be confusing.
 Some people fancy people of the same gender, a different gender or more than one gender.
-If you are discovering your gender identity, you may feel that your body does not always fit in with the sex you were assigned at birth.
+If you are discovering your gender identity, you may feel that your body does not always fit in with the gender you were given at birth.